theZiz/hase/hase_readme.txt

 1.4.6
 - faster showing of own messages in chat
+- level color for the bullet traces
+- better and new default values for creating a game

 1.4.5
 - Added option to not rotate the level, but the bunny